Atikokan

 A bike rack in Atikokan, Ontario.
 Because the town is considered the "Canoeing Capital of Canada", a number of canoe symbols are seen around town.

 Atikokan (/ˌætɪˈkoʊkən/) is a town in the Rainy River District in Northwestern Ontario, Canada.
 The population was 2,642 as of the 2021 census.
 The town is one of the main entry points into Quetico Provincial Park and promotes itself as the "Canoeing Capital of Canada".
 Atikokan was originally established as a Divisional Point for the Canadian Northern Railway.

 The town of Atikokan is an enclave within the Unorganized Rainy River District.
-It is geographically located within the Central Time Zone, but uses UTC−05:00 year round and does not observe daylight saving time.
-Therefore, in practice it observes Central Daylight Time from March to November, and Eastern Standard Time from November to March.
+It is geographically located within the Central Time Zone, but uses Eastern Standard Time year round.

 History

 Early history

 The inhabitants to the Atikokan area at the time of first contact with Europeans were the "Oschekamega Wenenewak" (Ojibwa/Chippewa).
 They lived by themselves until the arrival of Jacques de Noyon in 1688.
 His journey was critical for the expansion and exploration of the Atikokan area.